msprev/panzer/README.md

 -   To remove an item from an additive list, add it as the value of a `kill` field: for example, `- kill: latexmk.py`

-Command line options trump style settings, and cannot be overridden by any metadata setting.
+Arguments passed to panzer directly on the command line trump any style settings, and cannot be overridden by any metadata setting.
 Filters specified on the command line (via `--filter`) are run first, and cannot be removed. pandoc options set via panzer’s command line invocation override any set via `commandline`.

 Multiple input files are joined according to pandoc’s rules.
 Metadata are merged using left-biased union.
 This means overriding behaviour when merging multiple input files is different from that of panzer, and always non-additive.

-If fed stdin input, panzer buffers this to a temporary file in the current working directory before proceeding.
+If fed input from stdin, panzer buffers this to a temporary file in the current working directory before proceeding.
 This is required to allow preflight scripts to access the data.
 The temporary file is removed when panzer exits.

 The run list
 ------------